-These are just some of the high-profile figures who have left the White House since Donald Trump took office, often as a result of conflicts and policy differences with the president.
-According to a report by the Brookings Institute, the turnover rate for top decision makers during Trump’s first year in office was 34%, as compared to rates of 6% to 17% for the previous five presidents.
+These are just some of the high-profile figures who left the White House who Donald Trump took office, often as a result of conflicts and policy differences with the president.
+According to a report by the Brookings Institute, the turnover rate for top decision-makers during Trump’s first year in office was 34%, as compared to rates of 6% to 17% for the previous five presidents.
 By December 2018, almost halfway through his term, Trump’s turnover rate had climbed to 62%.

 Real-life conflict scenarios can keep groups from being effective.
 But at a press conference on March 6, Trump suggested that any conflict within the White House has been beneficial: “I like conflict.
 I like having two people with different points of view, and I certainly have that, and I make a decision.
 But I like watching [conflict], I like seeing it, and I think it’s the best way to go.”

 Is conflict indeed an asset in negotiating and decision-making teams?
 Yes, but only if it’s managed constructively in real-life conflict scenarios.

 In the 1970s, psychologist Irving Janis used the term “groupthink” to describe the common tendency for group members to withhold their true views for fear of being excluded or antagonizing others.
 In real-life conflict scenarios, groupthink can lead negotiating teams and other groups to overlook critical information and ignore looming crises.